 Gosky 10×42 HD Roof Prism Binoculars

-The Gosky 10×42 Roof Prism Binoculars are amazingly affordable, the binoculars cost less than $100.
+The Gosky 10×42 Roof Prism Binoculars is amazingly affordable, the binoculars cost less than $100.
 But are Gosky binoculars good?
-At first glance, the workmanship and optical performance appear to be all right and there are a whole lot of accessories included.
+At first glance, the workmanship and optical performance appear to be all right and there are a whole lot of accessories is included.

 gosky 10x42